 - hair and skin flakes from animals (also known as ‘dander')

 - cockroach droppings.

-- watery, itchy, puffy eyes
+- watery, itchy, red and puffy eyes

-- blocked nose, and sometimes blocked ears as well.
+- blocked ears

-If allergic rhinitis is severe and untreated:
+If hay fever is severe and untreated:

 - you may sleep poorly, which can leave you feeling tired during the day